If your company’s fiscal year runs in line with the calendar year then it’s easy to convert dates into quarters and years for reporting.

 Or you might like to skip that and just let a PivotTable automatically group the dates for you.

-However, if your company has a fiscal year starting in July, like most of us in Australia do, or any other month, then we need to wrangle some formulas to convert dates to fiscal quarters and years.
+However, if your company has a fiscal year starting in July, like most of us in Australia do, or any other month, then we can either use Power Query or wrangle some formulas to convert dates to fiscal quarters and years.

 Enter your email address below to download the sample workbook.